nushell/nushell.github.io/lang-guide/lang-guide.md

 ]
 ```

+#### Commands that use list

+Since lists, records and tables form the backbone of Nushell's structured nature,
+there are too many commands to list here.

+Here are a few
+- any
+- all
+- get
+- select
+- get
+- each, pareach, filter, reduce
+- skip, skip until, skip while, take, take until, take  while
+- first, last, length
+- insert, update, upsert, append
+See also the 'to [subcommands]' and 'from [subcommands]' for more examples.
+- where
+- match
+  * Can destructure a list

+##### Operators that use list

+- in

 ### Table

 What it is: A table is a two-dimensional container with both columns and rows.

 Annotation: 'table'

  There are two ways to write a table.
 These two examples are equivalent: